DOOMSDAY101/LEARN-WITH-ME/SQL/6-sql-select-from.md

 });
 ```

-Th above code selects all the columns in the table.
+The above code selects all the columns in the table.

 Save the code above in a file called "sql-select-from.js" and run the file: